-In Ref [24], backaction was predicted to cause a Lorentzian broadening of the delta function in Fermi's golden rule (B11), leading to the broadened rates (B14).
-Here, we point out that the shape of the tails has a strong influence on the exact form of the population switching region, or "S"-shape, and the width of the transition.
+In Ref.
+[30], backaction was predicted to cause a Lorentzian broadening of the delta function in Fermi's golden rule (B11), leading to the broadened rates (B14).
+Here, we point out that the shape of the tails has a strong influence on the exact form of the population-switching region, or S shape, and the width of the transition.
 We use a Gaussian widening of the level as a counterweight to the Lorentzian ones.
-While there are no works suggesting such a broadening, it is useful as an extreme example, which is completely opposed to the Lorentzian.
-These distributions have very different properties, which manifest in the shape and contrast of the charge stability diagrams, see Supplementary Fig. 6.
-However, the qualitative behaviour of the population switching and the scalings with temperature and bias, remain the same, see Supplementary Fig. 7.
-This motivates future work, which will investigate the nature of the population
+While there are no works suggesting such a broadening, it is useful as an extreme example, completely opposed to the Lorentzian.
+Here, we look at the not physically motivated Gaussian broad-

-Supplementary Figure 7.
+FIG. 11.
 Fitting the imbalance with Gaussian broadenings.
-Measured maximal deviation $\delta{\rm S}$ (circles) as a function of the measurement bias voltage $V{\rm M}$ (a) and temperature T (b) as in Fig. 2.
-A Gaussian broadening of the levels, leads to a qualitatively similar scaling (dotted line) of the maximal deviation $\delta{\rm S}$ as both the experiment and the Lorentzian broadening, cf. Fig. 2.
+Measured maximal deviation δ_s (circles) as a function of the measurement bias voltage V_M (a) and temperature T (b) as in Fig. 2.
+A Gaussian broadening of the levels leads to a qualitatively similar scaling (dotted line) of the maximal deviation δ_s as both the experiment and the Lorentzian broadening; cf. Fig. 2.
 Unlike the Lorentzian broadening, there is no clear saturation for a given α in the case of Gaussian broadening.